wilsonmar/drones/feasibility.md

 <a name="DJI">
 ## 4. DJI</a>

-Those using the system would have success criteria such as:
+The company sponsoring the challenge would have these success criteria:

-   * Precision in finding survivors
+   * Increased capability in products
+   * Publicity which generates additional sales

 ### Strengths
 ### Weaknesses